aniruhil/arblog/content/post/2018-01-26-everest-lost-its-true-base-camp.md

   image: ''
 ---

 Elizabeth Hawley, the quintessential chronicler of mountaineering expeditions in the Himalayas passed away today in Kathmandu, Nepal.
+One quote stands above the rest.
+In [an interview]() she said, when asked:

+> "Interviewer: How do you want to be remembered?
+Do you have any thoughts about that?

+> EH: No, I’ve never thought about being remembered.

 "However, the meticulous chronicler's name will live on.
 A mountain in north-west Nepal, bordering Tibet, was named Peak Hawley in her honour in 2014."

 {{< tweet 956787424285380609 >}}